Find Trade Colleges

 Honolulu CC undergraduate students pay an average of $8,310 in tuition and fees each year.

-Manhattan Area Technical College did quite well in this year’s ranking of the best places for carpentry students to get a basic certificate.
-It came in at #10 on the list.
-MATC is a small public school located in the small city of Manhattan.
+Manhattan Area Technical College came in at #10 in this year’s edition of the Best Value Carpentry Basic Certificate Schools ranking.
+MATC is a fairly small public school located in the small city of Manhattan.

-Out-of-state tuition fees for undergraduate students at MATC are $8,400 per year.
+The average tuition and fees for an out-of-state undergraduate student at MATC are $8,400 a year.

 Carpentry by Region